LGBTQ+ Relationship Counselling Article

 Stress from work or family, rejection, internalised homophobia, having suicidal thoughts or simply experiencing the decline of a gay community to lean on are just some experiences that can hurt men’s relationships with one another.

 But when love feels complicated and the conflicts exceed what men can manage alone, counselling for men’s relationships offers partners an opportunity to pause, talk openly, and rediscover what drew them to each other.
-It works for men both in an intimate or platonic relationship.
+It works for men either in an intimate relationship or a platonic one .

-By caring enough to invest in your relationship, counselling gives you a neutral space to understand each other more deeply, strengthen emotional safety, and rebuild a partnership that feels alive again.
+By caring enough to invest in your relationship, counselling gives you a neutral space to understand each other more deeply, to strengthen your emotional safety, and to help rebuild a partnership that can feel very much alive and worth investing in once again.

 An Integrated Approach that helps Men 🔮